Privacy complaints

 Find the privacy contact for your HHS.

-Privacy complaints made to the Department of Health must:
+Contact address for Privacy complaints for the Department of Health

 Your privacy complaint should be marked Private and Confidential and sent: